invisiblepancake/ai-starter/content/shape-crafting/README.md

 # Shape Crafting

-Welcome to the `Shape-Crafting` Quest!
+Welcome to the `Shape Crafting` Quest!

 On this first day of our adventure, you’re on a thrilling mission to bring a robot friend from the world of imagination down to Earth—and you have one day to complete his shape!
 Picture this: you’re like a modern-day Dr. Frankenstein, but instead of using bolts and lightning, you’ll be using the magic of code!